FC Andorra: History

 Futbol Club Andorra has historically been the biggest football club in the country.
 The club was founded on 15 October 1942 in the College of Our Lady of Meritxell and was the first football club to be founded in Andorra.
 The club joined the categories of the Catalan Football Federation, contesting the Spanish League and Spanish Cup.
 In the 1963–64 season FC Andorra debuted in the Segunda Regional, finishing in the 11th position.

 After several years in regional categories, the Andorran club climbed in 1981 to Segunda División B (third level of the Spanish league system), where they remained for 17 years, with a break in the 1986–87 season when the team played in Tercera División.
-In the 1988–89 and 1989–90 seasons FC Andorra was close to promotion to Segunda División.
+In the 1988–89 and 1989–90 seasons FC Andorra were close to promotion to Segunda División.

 The club's greatest success came in 1994 when FC Andorra won the Copa Catalunya.
 The Andorran team eliminated FC Barcelona in the semi-finals (aggregate 2–1) and defeated RCD Espanyol in the final played in the Municipal Stadium of Vilassar de Mar, winning 4–2 on penalties after no goals were scored during ordinary and extra time.

 At the end of the 1997–98 season the team was relegated to Tercera División (fourth tier).

 Their best performance to date in the Copa del Rey was in the 1995–96 edition, beating Palamós CF and Getafe CF before being eliminated by Celta Vigo in Round 16.

 From 1986 to 2013 the club also had a futsal section (FC Andorra Futsal) that played in División de Honor and División de Plata.